sourcegraph/scip-java/docs/getting-started.md

 ### Java launcher

 Use [Coursier](https://get-coursier.io/docs/cli-installation.html) to launch the Java binary.
-The Java binary should work with any version of Java 8 or newer.
+The jar files of `lsif-java` are downloaded the first time you run the `launch` command, and they're cached for subsequent runs.

 ```sh
 # Homebrew